 - male anatomy may experience sensations of arousal and ejaculation or orgasm without an erection

 The causes of PGAD can vary, which is why accurate diagnosis by a trained doctor is essential.

 A thorough evaluation will include a detailed medical history, mental health history, medications, diet, risks of vascular/neurologic disorders, examination of the external genitalia, a pelvic exam and possible labs to look at hormone levels.

 Imaging via pelvic ultrasound/doppler may also be used to rule out pelvic masses.
 Your doctor may also do neurological testing if they suspect any implications of the nervous system, including the pudendal nerve.

 Depending on what is causing the PGAD, treatment will look different and will often require a team of healthcare practitioners taking care of the mind and body.

 If PGAD symptoms are caused or exacerbated by stress and anxiety, therapy, particularly focused on cognitive-behavioral strategies and mindfulness are appropriate for treating PGAD.

 When nerves are entrapped they might exacerbate PGAD symptoms.
 If the nervous system is contributing to PGAD, treatment may include medicines which would be prescribed by a doctor and modalities such therapeutic exercise, manual therapy, and modalities like transcutaneous nerve stimulation.

-How Pelvic Floor Physical and Occupational Therapy Can Help
+How Pelvic Floor Physical therapy Can Help

 The treatment modalities you will receive in pelvic floor therapy for PGAD will depend on what your care team has identified as the causes of the symptoms.
 For example, if your pelvic floor muscles are tight and causing nerve entrapment, the techniques used will focus on releasing the tension in the pelvic floor.